Community Detection on Block Models with Geometric Kernels: Introduction

-In many real-world networks such as social and biological networks, the graph structure is correlated with auxiliary node covariates, e.g.\ geographic locations.
-The property of transitivity wherein `friends of friends are friends' prevalent in social networks is not observed in SBMs.
+SBMs do not capture the property of transitivity or triadic closure wherein `friends of friends are friends' prevalent in social networks.
 Similarly, in co-authorship networks, authors of research articles tend to collaborate more with researchers in the same region.
-The geometric dependence is typically evidenced by the sparsity of long-distance edges and the abundance of triangles and short-distance edges.
+The geometric dependence is typically evidenced by the sparsity of long-distance edges, and the abundance of triangles and short-distance edges.
 Likewise, several methods in image analysis \cite{gao2019geometric} or DNA haplotype reconstruction \cite{sankararaman2020comhapdet} are known to yield better results when mapped into a geometric space.
 The dependence on geometry is often subtle or hidden in these applications.

 Random geometric graphs (RGGs) are a popular model class for spatial data.
 In these graphs, $N$ nodes are uniformly distributed in a bounded region and edges are placed between two points if they are within a prescribed distance $r$ of each other.
-Based on the average degree of a (typical) node, RGGs are said to operate in different regimes.
-In the \emph{sparse} regime, the average degree is a constant and there are numerous components.
-In the \emph{logarithmic} regime, the average degree grows logarithmic in the size of the network and the graph is connected with high probability.
+Based on the average degree of a (typical) node, RGGs are said to operate in different regimes (see \cite[Chapter 13]{Penrose_2003}).
+In the \emph{sparse} regime, the average degree is a constant and there are numerous connected components.
+In the \emph{logarithmic} regime, the average degree grows logarithmic in the size of the network, $N$, and the graph is connected with high probability.
 Lastly, in the \emph{dense} regime, the average degree grows linearly in the network size.
 Recent works \cite{abbe2021community,galhotra2023community,avrachenkov2021higher} introduce communities into RGGs and investigate the problem of community detection in the different regimes.

-The geometric block model (GBM) analyzed by Galhotra, Mazumdar, Pal, and Saha \cite{galhotra2023community} distributes nodes uniformly at random in a Euclidean unit sphere and connects two nodes of the same (resp.\ different) community when they are within a distance of $r_{\text{in}}$ (resp.\ $r_{\text{out}}$ ) from each other.
-Here $r_{\text{in}}>r_{\text{out}}$ are chosen so that the RGG operates in the logarithmic regime.